mattisonchao/blog/application/messaging/pulsar/topic policy & system topic/topic policies & system topic.md

 ## Preface

-This article attempts to explain the implementation of the Apache Pulsar theme policy function.
+This article attempts to explain the implementation of the Apache Pulsar topic policy function.
 As the official documentation for Apache Pulsar is good enough.
 I will not describe it and how to use it.

 If you are interested in learning more about it, please follow this [link](https://pulsar.apache.org/docs/).